-People are commenting under Facebook ads how that seller’s product was bad or never arrived (making other people not buy from that store)… and then the seller explaining that the said person never bought from their store.
+People are commenting under Facebook ads about how that seller’s product was bad or never arrived (making other people not buy from that store)… and then the seller explains that the said person never bought from their store.

 Besides overcoming such confusion and misunderstandings, the other benefit of branding your store using a premium theme is higher profit margins.

 If you look like a premium brand, then you can charge a premium on your products.
 The best part is that the customers will on their own justify the prices in their minds.

 I mean do you really think products from companies like Apple, Louis Vuitton, Gucci, etc are actually worth that much price or if they cost even 10% of that price to get manufactured?

 The funniest part is that some of these companies still feel the need to cut off the advertising costs and rather market their products off your back by literally bathing your product with their logo either from top to bottom or through the huge size of the logo on let’s say as a Belt buckle.